oasis-main/oasis-rpi/README.md

 **Water Button**: this runs the watering pump for 60 seconds, if there is one connected.
 It is most useful for draining setups with bulky reservoirs and tanks via hose.

-**Using the Button Interface**
+### Using the Button Interface

 To use the platform with the [button interface](#button-interface) and OASIS app, follow the instructions immediately below.
 If you wish to run oasis-grow from the command line, skip to the **Using the Command Line** header.
-Begin by opening a terminal and opening `/etc/rc.local`:
+Begin by opening a terminal on the Raspberry Pi and opening `/etc/rc.local`:
 ```
 sudo nano /etc/rc.local
 ```